LAST UPDATED: 3rd January 2023 by The Editorial Team

-Summary: Learn how to build a garden wall, build a stretcher bond wall, lay the first course, rack the wall ends, fill in between piers, point the joints, construct a corner and build a stretcher bond corner.
+Summary: Step by step guide and video showing how to build a garden wall, build a stretcher bond wall, lay the first course, rack the wall ends, fill in between piers, point the joints, construct a corner and build a stretcher bond corner.

 Bricklaying is a skill that requires a long time to master.
 However, there is no reason why the DIY enthusiast should not attempt to build garden walls.
 You must remember that planning permission may be required for walls that reach above a specified height, usually 2m (6ft).

 Planning is the key to any garden construction.
 There are all kinds of brick, but for most projects medium density facing bricks will do.
 Steer clear of really soft bricks which can break down if open to the elements.
 All walls must be built upon firm foundations.
 How high and wide the wall is going to be will determine the depth of the foundations.
 Also, there are different ways of laying the bricks called brick bonds.
 Below we explain in more detail many of the terms and techniques related to bricklaying.

 One factor that influences the number of bricks needed for the job is how the courses (rows of bricks) will be laid, so you first need to decide on the brick bond.

 Bricks laid end to end with their long side facing out are called stretchers.
 Bricks laid with their short side facing out are called headers.
 The formation of headers and stretchers is known as the brick bond.
 There are three main bonds:

 - Stretcher bond consists of a single ‘skin’ of bricks laid end to end.
 Looking at the wall side on, you will only see the short side of the bricks, which is equal to half a brick, hence the expression half-brick thick.